NateLol/luci-app-beardropper/README.md

 Targets/Devices
 ---
-Written in shell scripts, so it shall work seamlessly on all devices.
+Written in shell scripts, so it shall work all good on all devices.

 Config